-The acceleration is controlled by a somewhat unique motorcycle style twist throttle.
+The acceleration is controlled by a somewhat unique motorcycle-style twist throttle.
 While this seems ideal, it is somewhat awkward to try to control the throttle finely.
-However, most of the time we had the scooter at full throttle and that position is quite ergonomic and easy on the hand.
+However, because the scooter has so little, we kept it at full throttle — a position that is quite ergonomic.

-A small LCD screen on the right side of the handlebars gives you a readout of battery life, but no other information.
+A small LED display on the right side of the handlebars gives you a readout of battery life, but no other information.

-Situated below the LCD display is a large red button that is used to both power the scooter on and control lights.
-If you toggle the button quickly when the scooter is already powered on, that will control the front light.
+Situated below the LED display is a large red button that is used to both power the scooter on and control lights.
+If you toggle the button quickly when the scooter is powered, the front light will turn on/off.

-The sole braking mechanism — and electronic brake — is controlled by another twist-style control that affords very little braking modulation.
-Once twisted, you will experience very forceful braking that can be somewhat surprising if you aren’t expecting it.
+The sole braking mechanism — and electronic brake — is controlled by another twist-style control that affords minimal braking modulation.
+Once twisted, you will experience forceful braking that is surprising if you aren’t expecting it.

-On the Glion it is very difficult to brake lightly and the control is essentially all or nothing.
-Obviously, we aren’t huge fans of it, but once you are used to it, it is manageable.
+On the Glion, it is not possible to brake lightly — the control is all or nothing.
+We aren’t huge fans of it, but once you are used to it, it is manageable.

 The Glion features a single, low-mounted front light and only a passive, red reflector in the rear.